Decentralized Safe Multi-agent Stochastic Optimal Control using Deep FBSDEs and ADMM: Centralized Solution Using Deep FBSDEs

 \section{Centralized Solution Using Deep FBSDEs}

-Before we propose our decentralized solution to address scalability, we summarize the deep learning based solution to safe SOC problems adapted from recent work \cite{pereira2020safe}.
-The unique solution of \eqref{eqn:constrained_centralized_HJB} is linked to that of a system of FBSDEs via the Nonlinear Feynman-Kac lemma (see supplementary material for derivation).
-Assuming that a solution $\vu^*$ exists, the FBSDE system that solves \eqref{eqn:constrained_centralized_HJB} is given by, Deep FBSDEs use deep networks to learn $\frac{\partial V}{\partial \vx}(\vx,\,t;\,\theta)$, which can be used to compute optimal control policies $\vu^*(\vx)$.
+Before we propose our decentralized solution to address scalability, we summarize the deep learning based solution to safe SOC problems adapted from recent work \cite{pereira2020safe}, which if applied directly to solve \Cref{eqn:constrained_centralized_HJB} would lead to a centralized approach.
+The unique solution of \eqref{eqn:constrained_centralized_HJB} is linked to that of a system of FBSDEs via the Nonlinear Feynman-Kac lemma (we refer the reader to \Cref{sec:nonlinear_feynman_kac_derivation_section} of the supplementary material for the derivation).
+Assuming that a solution $\vu^*$ exists, the FBSDE system that solves \eqref{eqn:constrained_centralized_HJB} is given by, Deep FBSDEs use deep neural networks to learn $\frac{\partial V}{\partial \vx}(\vx,\,t;\,\theta)$, which can be used to compute optimal control policies $\vu^*(\vx)$.
 Traditional methods \cite{exarchos2018stochastic, exarchos2019stochastic, exarchos2018stochasticL1, exarchos2016game} to solve FBSDEs relied on back-propagating and approximating the conditional expectation of the value function, $\mathbb{E}\big[V(\vx,\,t)\big]$, using least squares.
 This approach is prone to numerical ill-conditioning issues depending on which area of the state-space the system visits, requires hand-picking basis functions and suffers from compounding least squares errors over time as $\mathbb{E}\big[V(\vx,\,t)\big]$ is back-propagated from $t=T$ to $t=t_0$.
 Deep FBSDEs circumvent the need to back-propagate $\mathbb{E}\big[V(\vx,\,t)\big]$ by instead parameterizing $\hat{V}\big(\vx(0),\,0\big)$ with trainable weights.
 Using this approximation of the initial condition, $V(\vx,\,t)$ can then be forward propagated similar to a forward SDE using \eqref{eqn:bsde}.
 At the end of the time horizon, the predicted terminal value $\hat{V}\big(\vx(T),\,T\big)$ that relies on the predictions of $\frac{\partial V}{\partial \vx}(\vx,\,t;\,\theta)$ provided by a deep LSTM network, is compared to the true terminal value $V\big(\vx(T),\,T\big)$ to construct a loss function. $V\big(\vx(T),\,T\big)$ is evaluated using the given $\phi_i\big(\vx_i(T)\big)$ and terminal states $\vx(T)$ obtained by forward propagation of \eqref{eqn:fsde}.
 This is then used to train the deep LSTM network using optimizers such as Adam \cite{kingma2014adam}.
 Thus, deep FBSDEs is a self-supervised learning framework.
 Over iterations, as the loss is minimized, the network improves its predictions of $\hat{V}\big(\vx(0),\,0\big)$ and $\frac{\partial V}{\partial \vx}(\vx,\,t;\,\theta)$.
 For unconstrained problems, $\vu_i^*=-\vR_i^{-1}\vG_i\T\frac{\partial V}{\partial \vx_i}$.
 However, when combined with SCBFs, $\vu_i^*$ can only be computed numerically.
 Similar to work in \cite{pereira2020safe}, safe optimal controls $\vu_i^*$ can be computed in an end-to-end differentiable manner using an OptNet-like \cite{amos2017optnet} implicit layer to solve the constrained QP \eqref{eqn:constrained_centralized_HJB} and to ensure efficient backpropagation for DNN training using the implicit function theorem.